Thomas Gaddis

 The loyalists planned to seize the magazine at Redstone, but Brown mustered a guard of fifteen men, and a militia force of a hundred patriots under Gaddis and Captain Henry Enoch captured twelve tories and scattered the remainder.
 The prisoners were escorted to Virginia's capital in Williamsburg, took an oath of allegiance, and eventually returned home.

-With the hope of putting an end to Indian attacks on American settlers, Gaddis took part in General Lachlan McIntosh's expedition into the Ohio Country in September to December 1778, raising a company of militia to assist in the construction of Fort McIntosh and Fort Laurens, but to no avail.
-By the spring of 1782, however, he was a resident of Westmoreland County, Pennsylvania, his home being in that part which in 1783 became Fayette County, Pennsylvania; about three miles south of Uniontown, Pennsylvania.
+With the hope of putting an end to Indian attacks on American settlers, Gaddis took part in General Lachlan McIntosh's expedition into the Ohio Country in September to December 1778.
+He raised a company of militia to assist in the construction of Fort McIntosh and Fort Laurens, but to no avail.
+By the spring of 1782, however, he was a resident of Westmoreland County, Pennsylvania, his home being in that part that in 1783 became Fayette County, Pennsylvania, about three miles south of Uniontown, Pennsylvania.

 Gaddis was elected a field major and third in command of the Sandusky Expedition, seeing as he was well known to many of the volunteers as a good citizen and brave soldier.
 At the time of his volunteering for the campaign, he was an officer of the militia of Westmoreland County.
 The other majors of the expedition, committed to destroying Indian towns along the Sandusky River, included David Williamson, John B. McClelland, and James Brenton.

 Regretfully, the Indians and their British allies had already learned of the expedition, and the Americans were forced to retreat.
-During the retreat, Colonel William Crawford and several of his men, including Major John B. McClelland; William Harrison, Colonel Crawford's son-in-law; and young William Crawford, the Colonel's nephew, were captured and tortured to death.
+During the retreat, Colonel William Crawford and several of his men, including Major John B. McClelland; William Harrison, Colonel Crawford's son-in-law; and young William Crawford, the colonel's nephew, were captured and tortured to death.
 Approximately seventy Americans were killed in the 1782 campaign on the western front.
 Gaddis returned safely from the engagement.

 On June 14, 1782, the officers dispersed to their various places of residence.
 Gaddis returned to that part of Westmoreland, soon to become Fayette.
 Afterward, he maintained his prominence in government affairs, filling honorable offices both civil and military.
-Aside from working as a cabinet maker, as well as owning a tavern and distillery, Gaddis was actively involved in the establishment of the Fayette County court system, serving on the first Fayette County grand jury.
-He was Fayette County Commissioner from 1787 to 1789, and served as a delegate for Washington, Fayette, and Allegheny County, Pennsylvania during the Whisky Insurrection.
+Aside from working as a cabinetmaker as well as owning a tavern and distillery, Gaddis was actively involved in the establishment of the Fayette County court system, serving on the first Fayette County grand jury.
+He was Fayette County Commissioner from 1787 to 1789 and served as a delegate for Washington, Fayette, and Allegheny Counties, Pennsylvania, during the Whisky Insurrection.